The Knight Arts Challenge is a community-wide contest funding projects that bring South Florida together through the arts.

 How soon will we hear back with a decision on our applications?

-You will be contacted via email no later than May 31, 2014 with either an invitation to submit a full proposal or with the decision to decline your application.
+You will be contacted via email this spring with either an invitation to submit a full proposal or with the decision to decline your application.

 If my proposal is not accepted, will I know why?